5 Stocks To Watch During Hunting Season

-It is an honored pastime, passed down from generation to generation, yet it is still evolving.
+It is a time-honored pastime, passed down from generation to generation, yet still evolving.
 States such as Colorado, Michigan, Montana and others have recently pass regulations concerning the use of aerial drones in hunting.

 Stocks of interest to hunters and sportsmen include those of retailers Cabelas Inc (NYSE: CAB) and Dicks Sporting Goods Inc (NYSE: DKS), firearms manufacturer Smith & Wesson Holding Corp (NASDAQ: SWHC) and ammunition supplier Alliant Techsystems Inc. (NYSE: ATK), as well as all-terrain vehicle maker Polaris Industries Inc. (NYSE: PII).

 Here is a quick look at how these five stocks have fared recently and what analysts expect from them.

 In the summer, this sporting goods superstore operator announced plans to expand in Canada, and it has been a speculative takeover target.
 Its market capitalization is more than $4 billion.
 The long-term EPS growth forecast is more than 16 percent, and its operating margin is greater than the industry average.

 All but three of the 16 analysts surveyed by Thomson/First Call recommend buying shares, with nine of them rating the stock at Strong Buy.
 The share price hit a 52-week low in late July but is up about 8 percent since.
 The stock has outperformed Dick's Sporting Goods over the past six months but underperformed Wal-Mart.

 Dick's Sporting Goods